rune/rune/README.md

 ```js
 const challengeNumber = Rune.getChallengeNumber()
 ```

+Although using game challenge number is an optional feature, we encourage you to use it to make your game more appealing.

 Please make sure that your game is deterministic, i.e. every time you initialize it with the same `challengeNumber` it always uses the same map.